ProgettoCompany/Progetto_One_Pin_Keypad_Arduino_Library/README.md

-# One Pin Keypad
+# One Pin Keypad Arduino Library
-Design files and Arduino Library for the One Pin Keypad, a board that simplifies the use of 16 button matrix keypads.
+Arduino Library for the One Pin Keypad, a device that simplifies the use of 16 button matrix keypads.
 ## How to navigate this repository
 * **/examples** - Example sketches for the Arduino library (.ino file type).
 * **/src** - C++ source files for the Arduino library (.cpp and .h file types).